1. Decommissioning and site preparation works overview

-In order to facilitate the integration of the existing infrastructure at the PoA Terminal into the Liverpool Bay carbon dioxide (CO₂) Transport & Storage (T&S) Project, we are decommissioning and repurposing the existing facility.
+To facilitate the integration of the existing infrastructure at the PoA Terminal into the Liverpool Bay Carbon Dioxide (CO₂) Transportation and Storage (T&S) Project, we are decommissioning and repurposing the existing facility.

 The work includes:

-- housing new equipment to enable the filtering and compression of CO₂ before it is sent to the offshore pipeline, including PIGing facilities, filters, compressors, a diesel system, a vent package, nitrogen generation, sub-stations, buildings and a warehouse.
+- housing new equipment to enable the filtering and compression of CO₂ before it is sent to the offshore pipeline, including PIGing facilities, filters, compressors, a diesel system, a vent package, nitrogen generation, sub-stations, buildings and a warehouse; and

 These works will play a crucial role in preparing the PoA Terminal for future CO₂ transportation and storage operations and ensuring it is ready for the equipment to transport and store CO₂ offshore.

-The decommissioning and site preparation works began in September 2025 following planning consent being granted by Flintshire County Council (FCC) in May 2024 under the Town and Country Planning Act (TCPA) 1990 (as amended).
+The PoA Decommissioning and Site Preparation Works began in September 2025 following planning consent being granted by Flintshire County Council (FCC) in May 2024 under the Town and Country Planning Act (TCPA) 1990 (as amended).

-The PoA cable route foreshore works focuses on laying a new combined electric and fibre optic cable along the existing CO₂ pipeline between the PoA Terminal and the Mean Low Water Spring (MLWS) line.
-This will connect the onshore grid at the PoA Terminal to the New Douglas Offshore Platform (OP) in Liverpool Bay, to supply the power and upgraded telecommunications needed to support the receipt and distribution of CO₂ to the storage sites.
+The PoA Cable Route Foreshore Works focuses on laying a new combined electric and fibre optic cable between the PoA Terminal and the Mean Low Water Spring (MLWS) line.
+This will connect the onshore grid at the PoA Terminal to the New Douglas Offshore CCS Platform in Liverpool Bay, to supply the power and upgraded telecommunications needed to support the receipt and distribution of CO₂ to the storage sites.

-The PoA decommissioning and site preparation works involve the decommissioning and repurposing of the existing pipeline and PoA Terminal to ensure it is ready for the equipment to process and transport the CO₂ offshore.
+The PoA Decommissioning and Site Preparation Works involves the repurposing of the existing infrastructure at the PoA Terminal with the rest being decommissioned and removed.
+This is to ensure it is ready for the equipment to process and transport the CO₂ offshore.

 Both works are part of the overarching PoA development works required to prepare the PoA Terminal for future CO₂ transportation and storage operations.
 They were granted planning permission under the same planning application (reference number: FUL/000246/23) by FCC in May 2024 under the TCPA 1990 (as amended).